wordofwarning/wordofwarning.org/current/2015-autumnwinter/makishi/index.md

 *Presented by* Contact + Word of Warning

 ####In Brief
 A characteristically quirky, subversive sermon of souls searching, humour and absurd home truths.
+Read a [new Total Theatre review](http://totaltheatre.org.uk/stacy-makishi-vesper-time).

 ####Venue + Booking Details
 Dates: Tuesday 17 + Wednesday 18 November 2015, 8pm